What actually counts as “VM protection”

 - Low-cost published VM plan.
 Consider Obfuscator.io Pro when the purchase criterion is a simple VM obfuscation quota and API access.

 - $29–$99 per month.
 JSO.
-Maximum mode on every paid tier; selective VM virtualization on Corporate and Enterprise; plus desktop workflow, release reports, symbolication, runtime adapters, and account-level support.
+Maximum mode on every paid tier; selective VM virtualization on Corporate and Enterprise; plus desktop workflow, release reports, symbolication, payment-page evidence, runtime adapters, and account-level support.

 - Sales-led client-side security program.
 Jscrambler is the credible option when payment-page governance, hosted monitoring, and enterprise rollout are the central need.